• Skip to main content

 Find it: The Wild Waves Whist | Behowl the Moon

-If you do want to recite Shakespeare's rich and imaginative language to your babes, these are the books for you I am not into gimmicky "classics" for babies books, but I love these!
+If you do want to recite Shakespeare's rich and imaginative language to your babes, these are the books for you.
+I am not into gimmicky "classics for babies" books, but I love these!
 Instead of attempting to summarize the plot of the plays, the author and illustrator have lifted text from the plays and created a story through the illustrations.
 The Wild Waves Whist is from The Tempest, and Behowl the Moon's text is from A Midsummer Night's Dream.
 All ages.

 MORE: Poetry Books for Babies and Toddlers